Showing posts with label Comics Review. Show all posts

 Space Ghost sporadically appeared in various comic book publications over a fifty year period.
 Dynamite Entertainment has just launched a new Space Ghost comic book as part of its licensing agreement with Warner Bros.
 Entitled Space Ghost Volume 1, it is written by David Pepose; drawn by Jonathan Lau; colored by Andrew Dalhouse; and lettered by Taylor Esposito.
 In the new series, twins Jan and Jace Keplar and their pet monkey, Blip, meet that legendary cosmic vigilante known as “the Space Ghost.”

 THE LOWDOWN: Since July 2021, Dynamite Entertainment's marketing department has been providing me with PDF review copies of some of their titles.
-Space Ghost Volume 1 #6 is the latest.
+Space Ghost #10, Volume One is a recent issue that I have received.

 A